marain-dotnet/Marain.Instance/docs/adr/0009-infrastructure-as-code-sharing-approach.md

 * Simplest and lowest friction option for the Marain consumer.
 * Easy to integrate with our existing release process.
 * Some flexibility for where the source for the shared Bicep modules is stored, as they won't be primarily consumed as 'source' artefacts.
+    * Since the deployment tooling can reference a public distribution point, the modules would not have to be available alongside the source repository in order to support the "'git clone' & deploy" approach
 * The ACR could also be used to release & host Marain container images in the future.

 #### Disadvantages